 Campsite Elevation – 2400 meters ASL / 7874 feet ASL

 Adventure: Absolutely!
 You will be in the middle of the tropical forest you have dreamt about!.

 We will climb a mountain for approximately 1 hour and 30 minutes until we arrive to the highest point where we will admire the beautiful view of the Sacred Valley and the canyon.
-Part of this trek is done over the trails of the original Inca trail that leads to the village of Quellomayo.
-Around noon, we will have a delicious lunch and, after lunch, we will have a brief rest before we continue our trekking along the old highway until we arrive at Santa Teresa, where we will take our private transportation to Lucamabamba Camp (Experience our Jungle Domes, brand new this year!
-In your dome, you will find a comfortable bed, twin or double (depending on your stated preferences).
-These domes have been ecologically designed to not interrupt the beautiful, raw surrounding landscape of the cloud forest.
+Part of this trek includes over the trails of the original Inca trail that leads to the village of Quellomayo.
+Around noon, we will have a delicious lunch and, after lunch, we will take a brief rest before we continue our trekking along the old highway until we arrive at Santa Teresa.

-DAY 3: Lucmabamba - Llactapata - Hidroelectrica – Aguas CalientesWalking Distance – 18 km / 11.2 miles
+DAY 3: Santa Teresa - Llactapata - Hidroelectrica – Aguas CalientesWalking Distance – 18 km / 11.2 miles

 Starting Elevation – 2450 meters ASL / 8038 feet ASL

 Campsite Elevation – 2000 meters ASL / 6561 feet ASL (Aguas Calientes hostel)

 Meals: Breakfast, Lunch, and Dinner (Plus snacks and afternoon tea time)